worMatty/mattys_vscripts/README.md

 Just prior to round restart, iterate over all point_viewcontrol cameras and clear their parents.
 This prevents the entity from being deleted when its parent is deleted on round restart.

 ## General Stuff in the 'matty' folder
-### Feedback viewer
-Display feedback from playtesting sessions as training annotations in the world.
-Annotations expand and collapse when you get close to them and move further away.
-Designed for the playtest comment scripts our plugin produces but could be adapted to work with TF2Maps VMFs.

 ### Holidays
 * Automatically trigger named logic_relays when a holiday is active
 * Check if a holiday is active using scripting